HussainAther/philosophy/causality/emergence.md

 Philosophy Bas van Fraassen noted the explanatory relativity, in which explanations are not only relationships between theories and factse, but three-place relations between theories, facts, and contexts.
 Contexts determine relevance of explanation backed by relevance critera for reproduciibity in science, especially in interdisciplinary fields such as bioinformatics or computational neuroscience.
+This gives a framework for discussing contextual emergence alongside theories and facts as they relate to explanations.
 We consider the granularity of descriptions that we observe when descriptive levels transform between one another and their associated granularities by the interlevel relation of contextual emergence.
 This gives a formally sound and empirically applicable procedure to construct level-specific criteria for relevant observables across disciplines.